talkjs/talkjs-examples/howtos/how-to-add-a-gif-picker-to-your-talkjs-chat/README.md

 ## How to run the tutorial

 1. Clone or download this project.
-2. Go to your TalkJS dashboard and navigate to the Themes tab.
+2. Go to your TalkJS dashboard and navigate to the **Themes** tab.
 Create a new theme called "gif_picker" based on the "default" theme.
 Add a custom action button, code, and the required styles from the tutorial.
-Go back to the Roles tab and set the UI Theme to "gif_picker".
+Go back to the **Roles** tab and set the UI Theme to "gif_picker".
 Don’t forget to click **Save all roles** to persist your changes.
+3. Go to the **Settings** tab of your TalkJS dashboard and find your App ID.
+Add this to line 111 (`<YOUR_APP_ID>`) of your `talkjs-giphy-integration/index.js` file.
-3. Sign up for a basic [Giphy Developer](https://developers.giphy.com/dashboard/) account.
+4. Sign up for a basic [Giphy Developer](https://developers.giphy.com/dashboard/) account.
 To get an API key, you must create an app on Giphy and it generates an API key for you.
-Copy this API key and paste it in Line 3 (`<YOUR_GIPHY_API_KEY>`) of `talkjs-giphy-integration/index.js` file.
+Copy this API key and paste it in line 3 (`<YOUR_GIPHY_API_KEY>`) of your `talkjs-giphy-integration/index.js` file.
-4. Go to the `talkjs-giphy-integration` folder and run `npm install` followed by `npm run dev`.
+5. Go to the `talkjs-giphy-integration` folder and run `npm install` followed by `npm run dev`.
 This installs the required dependencies for the frontend and runs the app at `localhost:1234`.